-The State Capitol police currently use marked Ford Crown Victoria cruisers and have also recently added two new Ford Police Interceptors to the fleet.
+The State Capitol police currently use marked Ford Police Utility Interceptors and a Ford Expedition for patrol.
 The cruisers are fully equipped with lights, sirens, prisoner cages, Mobile Data Terminals (MDT) and other emergency equipment.

 The dress uniform or Class A uniform consists of a tailored military blouse with full decorations.
-A Sam Brown (shoulder belt) is worn over the shoulder and connects to the duty belt.
+For the A Sam Brown (shoulder belt) is worn over the shoulder and connects to the duty belt.

 The winter uniform or Class B uniform consists of a tailored long sleeve uniform shirt worn over a level IIA ballistic vest.
-Variations of the uniform may include a black tie, black turtleneck with open collar or a black military sweater.
+Variations of the uniform may include a blue tie, or a blue turtleneck or blue shirt with open collar.

 The summer uniform or Class C uniform consists of a tailored short sleeve uniform shirt worn over a level IIA ballistic vest.